-These may include:
+These include:

 - Requests covered by legislation such as a Freedom of Information or Subject Access requests. - Claims for compensation.
-In most cases claims for compensation against the Council will be referred to the insurer. - We will deal with service requests as part of the Council's day to day business, rather than through our complaints process.
-Examples of a service request are; - A request to carry out a repair - When we are advised of a missed waste collection - Reports of anti-social behaviour - Enquiries from Councillors and Members of Parliament (MPs)
+In most cases claims for compensation against the Council will be referred to the insurer. - Enquiries from Councillors and Members of Parliament (MPs) - We will deal with service requests as part of the Council's day to day business, rather than through our complaints process.
+Examples of a service request are: - A request to carry out a repair - When we are advised of a missed waste collection - o Reports of anti-social behaviour